 If the soil is too cold, then your sunflower seeds might not sprout right away (whether you are growing indoors or outdoors).
 They may sprout when conditions improve and the soil warms up.

-Don’t wait too long to plant, because if soil temperatures get warmer than 78 degrees Fahrenheit (25.6 degrees Celsius), then your sunflower seeds will germinate more slowly (and at lower rates).
+Don’t wait too long to plant, because if soil temperatures get warmer than 78 degrees Fahrenheit (25.6 degrees Celsius), then your sunflower seeds will germinate slower (and at lower rates).

 You can find information on frost dates on the Old Farmer’s Almanac website.